Estero Island Historic Society

 MEMBERSHIP NOTICE

-The EIHS lost many records in Hurricane Ian, so we are rebuilding and updating our membership list.
-If you are an EIHS member, we are very grateful for your support!
+While the EIHS lost many records in Hurricane Ian, we have rebuilt and updated our membership list using a robust electronic membership database.
+If you are an EIHS member, we are very grateful for your support and patience as we rebuild our museum and systems.

 A person is holding a megaphone with a speech bubble that says important announcement.